The ASSET Test

 ASSET Test - A Brief Overview

 Developed by ACT, the ASSET is a group of placement tests that help you work towards your academic program success at the post-secondary level.
 These tests are designed to help you and your institution realize your strengths and knowledge levels, and accordingly choose programs that logically build on your existing skills and abilities.
-Learn more about the ASSET test and its importance in this article.
+Learn more about the test of ASSET and its importance in this article.

 What Is the ASSET Test?

 The ASSET is a series of paper and pencil-based tests that serve as placement measures for schools.
 There are different tests that evaluate the basic and advanced skills; in addition, institutions may include up to five additional tests as part of the series.
-An Educational Planning Form provided with the ASSET test helps institutions also understand about your educational needs and goals.
+An Educational Planning Form provided with the test helps institutions also understand about your educational needs and goals.
 Here is a list of important facts about this placement test series:

 - Not all test takers take all the series tests available; based on your program requirements and the requirements of the institution, you may be administered only relevant tests.
 The Basic Skills tests are the commonly administered ones.